nrfconnect/sdk-nrf/doc/nrf/ug_matter_overview_network_topologies.rst

    The verification can fail if the device is not able to prove the validity and ownership of mandatory :ref:`ug_matter_device_attestation` elements.
 #.
 Installing operational credentials -- The commissioner installs Node Operational Certificate (NOC) and Operational ID on the commissionee.
    The commissionee becomes the new node of the Matter fabric.
+   The node is identified by a tuple consisting of the Root PK, Fabric ID, and Node ID.
+   (While the fabric is identified by a tuple consisting of the Root PK and the Fabric ID.)
 #.
 Network commissioning -- The commissioner provisions the commissionee node with the operational network credentials, either Wi-Fi or Thread, and requests the commissionee to connect to the network.
 #.
 Operational discovery -- The commissioner discovers the commissionee node on the operational network using DNS-SD.
    This way, the commissioner learns the IP address of the node.